Seven of the biggest revelations from Matthew Perry’s memoir

 Friends star Matthew Perry’s memoir is finally being released, in which the actor describes his rise to fame, as well as his struggles at its heights.

-Friends, Lovers and the Big Terrible Thing is the 53-year-old’s first book, and is released on Tuesday (1 November).
+Friends, Lovers and the Big Terrible Thing is the 53-year-old’s first book, and was released on Tuesday (1 November).

 In it, Perry writes about his famous past relationships and his time on the hit sitcom that made him famous around the world.